Nanomotor: Enzymatic nanomotors

 Recently, there has been more research into developing enzymatic nanomotors and micropumps.
 At low Reynold's numbers, single molecule enzymes could act as autonomous nanomotors.
 Ayusman Sen and Samudra Sengupta demonstrated how self-powered micropumps can enhance particle transportation.
 This proof-of-concept system demonstrates that enzymes can be successfully utilized as an "engine" in nanomotors and micropumps.
-It has since been shown that particles themselves will diffuse faster when coated with active enzyme molecules in a solution of their substrate.
-Further, it has been seen through microfluidic experiments that enzyme molecules will undergo directional swimming up their substrate gradient.
+It has since been shown that particles themselves will diffuse faster when coated with active enzyme molecules in a solution of their substrate., and particles coated with active enzymes on a surface of their substrate have demonstrated directional motor-like motion.
+Microfluidic experiments have shown that enzyme molecules will undergo directional swimming up their substrate gradient.
+It has also been shown that catalysis is sufficient in rendering directed motion in enzymes.
 This remains the only method of separating enzymes based on activity alone.
 Additionally, enzymes in cascade have also shown aggregation based on substrate driven chemotaxis.
 Developing enzyme-driven nanomotors promises to inspire new biocompatible technologies and medical applications.
-However, several limitations, such as biocompatibility and cellpenetration, have to be overcome for realizing these applications.
+However, several limitations, such as biocompatibility and cell penetration, have to be overcome for realizing these applications.
 One of the new biocompatible technologies would be to utilize enzymes for the directional delivery of cargo.

 A proposed branch of research is the integration of molecular motor proteins found in living cells into molecular motors implanted in artificial devices.
 Such a motor protein would be able to move a "cargo" within that device, via protein dynamics, similarly to how kinesin moves various molecules along tracks of microtubules inside cells.
 Starting and stopping the movement of such motor proteins would involve caging the ATP in molecular structures sensitive to UV light.
 Pulses of UV illumination would thus provide pulses of movement.
 DNA nanomachines, based on changes between two molecular conformations of DNA in response to various external triggers, have also been described.

 Helical nanomotors

 Another interesting direction of research has led to the creation of helical silica particles coated with magnetic materials that can be maneuvered using a rotating magnetic field.

-Such nanomotors are not dependent on chemical reactions to fuel the propulsion.
+Nanomotors are not dependent on chemical reactions to fuel propulsion.
 A triaxial Helmholtz coil can provide directed rotating field in space.
-Recent works have shown how such nanomotors can be used to measure viscosity of non-newtonian fluids at a resolution of a few microns.
+Recent work has shown how such nanomotors can be used to measure viscosity of non-newtonian fluids at a resolution of a few microns.
 This technology promises creation of viscosity map inside cells and the extracellular milieu.
 Such nanomotors have been demonstrated to move in blood.
 Recently, researchers have managed to controllably move such nanomotors inside cancer cells allowing them to trace out patterns inside a cell.
 Nanomotors moving through the tumor microenvironment have demonstrated the presence of sialic acid in the cancer-secreted extracellular matrix.